lida-github/Download_Dataverse_DDI_and_JSON/README.md

-# Download_Dataverse_DDI_and_JSON
+# Downloading DDI and JSON versions of metadata of a dataset
-R script for producing DDI (Codebook 2.5) and JSON files from the published dataset for archiving purposes.
+R script for producing and downloading DDI (Codebook 2.5) and JSON files from a published dataset for archiving purposes.